 The project has been implemented in co-operation with the UNESCO Human Rights Education project office in Tirana and UNESCO Headquarters, and with the financial support of the Italian Ministry of Foreign Affairs.

 Intended Audience: Primary and secondary school teachers and national educational institutions

-(Ministry of Education and Science, the National Institute of Curriculum and
+(Ministry of Education and Science, the National Institute of Curriculum and the practice of democracy within educational establishments in Albania.

 Training, and Local Educational Directorates)